JRScelza/ai-tutorials/README.md

 - `From Grid to Goal: A Practical Guide to A* Search`
 - `Evolution in Code: Unraveling Genetic Algorithms with Python`
+- `Game-Changing Algorithms: SEDS in Python for Better Decision-Making`

 ## Getting Started